nicolas-sabbatini/auto-flappy-bird/README.md

 This is my first approach to neural networks and artificial intelligence, so the implementation may not be very "clean".

 ## Usage
-Run the .love file in the bin directory or run the code inside src.
+cd into the src folder and run love (version 11.3) inside the folder.

+Or you can follow the [game distribution](https://love2d.org/wiki/Game_Distribution) guide of Love2D

 ## Inspiration
 [Srdjan Susnic](https://www.youtube.com/watch?v=aeWmdojEJf0)